MartinatorTime/Cloudflare-adblock-py/README.md

 In create-upload.py edit to your block list location

+Maximum 300k in blocklist, automatic limit the list.
+Gateway restriction.

 To get account id run action 3# Get Account ID  and will get it in action logs below python script
 ## TNX for code